FACES FACTS: Who We Impact

 FACES congratulates and honors the 2018-2019 Teachers of the Year for Auburn City Schools.

-These thirteen masters of their crafts will be celebrated during the FACES Celebration Reception.
+These thirteen masters of their crafts were celebrated during the FACES Celebration Reception.
 Thank you for being teachers!

 Beth Bass, Wrights Mill Road Elementary